Tabernol/fit-coach/README.md

 # Fit-coach CRM System

 This project is a REST-based application designed to manage trainee and trainer profiles, as well as training sessions, within a fit-coach(gym) CRM system.
 It features profile registration, login functionality, and various profile management operations.
-The system includes role-based validation, JWT authentication, and advanced logging for transactions and REST calls.
+The system includes JWT authentication, and advanced logging for transactions and REST calls.

 ## Table of Contents
 - [Project Overview](#project-overview)